Scott County, Arkansas: Government

+Politics

 Scott County is represented the Arkansas House of Representatives by the Republicans Marcus Richmond, a businessman from Harvey, and Jon Eubanks, a farmer and Certified Public Accountant from Paris.

 Over the past few election cycles Scott County has trended heavily towards the GOP.
-The last Democrat (as of 2020) to carry this county was Bill Clinton in 1996.
+The last Democrat (as of 2024) to carry this county was Bill Clinton in 1996.
+By margin, it was the most Republican county in Arkansas in the 2020 United States Presidential Election.